kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ```

-' View should be Small & <s>Dumb</s> cute.
-It should be representation of whole page of application.
-So, if someone is reading that get the whole idea of page.
+' A view should be Small & cute.
+It should be a representation of the whole page.
+So, if someone is reading root function, s/he will get the idea.

 ---